-- 2.13 According to the SER, there is a viable informal learning environment that helps to expand students' learning experiences.
+- 2.14 According to the SER, there is a viable informal learning environment that helps expand the students' learning experiences.
 During the site visit, the Panel learnt that there is an extensive range of informal activities provided for students to expand their knowledge and experiences outside their formal learning involvement.
 These include student societies and clubs, cultural and social activities, as well as sport events.
 In interviews with senior management, the Panel learnt that there is an English Clinic Centre at the university level to help students improve their English language skills, in addition to scientific report writing.
-Moreover, a peer-tutoring programme also provides an opportunity for students to share their knowledge and experience amongst different groups of students.
-Interviewed students clarified to the Panel how they arrange different activities through the societies and clubs they are members of and expressed their satisfaction with the variety of extracurricular opportunities available for them to expand their learning.
-The Panel appreciates the conducive environment and the multitude of opportunities available for students to support informal learning. - 2.14 In coming to its conclusion regarding the Efficiency of the Programme, the Panel notes, with appreciation, the following: - The management structure of the programme is well-delineated with clear lines of accountability and defined responsibilities across all levels of hierarchy of the programme delivery. - There are clear and transparent recruitment policy and procedure, which are implemented at the department, college and university levels and there is evidence of stability amongst academic staff over the years. - There is a functioning management information system that supports faculty members and students and enhances programme delivery. - A robust system, including effective policies and procedures, is consistently implemented to ensure the security of learner records and accuracy of results.
+Moreover, peer-tutoring programme also provides for exchange of knowledge and experience amongst different groups of students.
+Interviewed students talked about how they arrange different activities through the societies and clubs they are members of and expressed their satisfaction with the variety of extracurricular opportunities available for them to expand their learning.
+The Panel appreciates the conducive environment and the multitude of opportunities available for students to support informal learning. - 2.15 In coming to its conclusion regarding the Efficiency of the Programme, the Panel notes, with appreciation, the following: - The management structure of the programme is well-delineated with clear lines of accountability and defined responsibilities across all levels of hierarchy of the programme delivery. - There are clear and transparent recruitment policy and procedure, which are implemented at the department, college and university levels and there is evidence of stability amongst academic staff over the years.